IdkRandomTry/amazoo/README.md

 # amazoo
-Behind the scene for Eye of Amazoo
+Code for Eye of Amazoo

 Potential bot for Brilliantians server